Mgmaplus/DataEngineer_Nano/README.md

-# SPARKIFY DataLake processing with EMR and S3 storage.
+# SPARKIFY's DataLake: Processing with an AWS EMR cluster and S3 storage.

 ### Introduction